Submitted by on

 Share this Page

-FedRAMP high is, arguably, the most rigorous software-as-a-service certification in the world.
+FedRAMP high is one of the most rigorous software-as-a-service certifications in the world.

 Rolled out by the Office of Management and Budget (OMB) as part of the U.S. government’s 2011 Cloud First Policy, FedRAMP provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.

 FedRAMP is controlled by a Joint Authorization Board (JAB) and is endorsed by the U.S. government’s Federal Chief Information Officers Council.
 The board’s makeup underscores the gravity of the authorization, especially for FedRAMP high.
-It includes representatives from:
+It includes representatives from the U.S.:

 • Department of Homeland Security (DHS)